 Offbeat Places in Andaman (South)

-South Andaman is the southern most island region of the overall region that comprises Andaman Islands.
-Majority of the local people reside here.
+South Andaman is the southern most island region of the overall region that comprises the Andaman Islands.
+The majority of the local people reside here.
 South Andaman is full of beautiful places, some of which might come across as a surprise.

 The offbeat places that one must visit in South Andaman are Chidiya Tapu, Munda Pahad, Wandoor, Jolly Buoy and Sippighat.